-- It is beneficial for the hormonal health of the kids.
+- It is beneficial for the hormonal health of kids.

-- It helps in maintaining the blood pressure and ensures good heart health.
+- It helps in maintaining blood pressure, and ensures good heart health.

-- It aids the digestion process, helps in the absorption of various vital nutrients by the body and regulates the bowel movements too.
+- It aids digestion, helps in the absorption of various vital nutrients by the body, and regulates bowel movements.

 - It is effective in building stronger bones and teeth.

 - It is good for healthy muscles and nerves.

 - It is beneficial in transporting calcium and potassium to the membranes of the body.

 - It aids the respiration process.